-Interested parties undertaking due diligence, planning and development activities within the Corridor Control Lands are encouraged to read this Guideline, and the companion Metrolinx Corridor Development Permit for Utility and Roadway Work, as may be applicable for such projects, and to visit Metrolinx's website for more information including maps of the Corridor Control Lands.
+Interested parties undertaking due diligence, planning and development activities within the Transit Corridor Lands and permit buffers are encouraged to read this Guideline, and the companion Metrolinx Corridor Development Permit for Utility and Roadway Work, as may be applicable for such projects, and to visit Metrolinx's website for more information including maps of the Transit Corridor Lands and permit buffers.
 All inquiries may be directed to development.coordinator@metrolinx.com.